vincent-oys/Whack_A_Mole/README.md

 further 1 (medium)
 The game will have 3 difficulties
 - easy:     -> basic (checked)
-- medium:   -> the mole will appear for a duration of time (random from 0.5 sec to 1) -> add golden mole (appear 0.3sec) to the game -> add baby mole (appear 1.5sec) to the game
+- medium:   -> the mole will appear for a duration of time (random from 0.5 sec to 1) (checked) -> add golden mole (appear 0.3sec) to the game -> add baby mole (appear 1.5sec) to the game
 - hard:     -> add bomb to the game